 is an almost quasi-isomorphism. \end{lemma} \begin{proof} We note that as in the case of the usual Hom-complexes, there are convergent\footnote{Here we use that $P^{\bullet, a}$ is bounded above, $M^{\bullet, a}$ and $N^{\bullet, a}$ are bounded below} spectral sequences

 Moreover, there is a natural morphism of spectral sequences $\rm{E}_1^{i,j} \to \rm{E'}_1^{i,j}$.
-Thus it suffices to show that the associated map on the first page is an almost isomorphism on each entry.
-Now we use the fact that $\rm{alHom}_{R^a}(P^{-i,a}, -)$ is exact to rewrite the first page of this spectral sequence as
+Thus, it suffices to show that the associated map on the first page is an almost isomorphism at each entry.
+For this, we use the fact that $\rm{alHom}_{R^a}(P^{-i,a}, -)$ is exact to rewrite the first page of this spectral sequence as

 and the same for $\rm{E'}_1^{i,j}$.
-So the question boils down to show that the natural morphisms
+So the question boils down to showing that the natural morphisms

 are almost isomorphisms.
 But this is clear as $M^{\bullet, a} \to N^{\bullet, a}$ is an almost quasi-isomorphism. \end{proof}

 \begin{lemma} Let $P_1^{\bullet, a} \to P_2^{\bullet, a}$ be an almost quasi-isomorphism of bounded above complexes with almost projective cohomology modules.
 Suppose that $M^{\bullet, a}$ is a bounded below complex of $R^a$-modules.
 Then the natural morphism